Shoes3/exe-shoes/README.md

 You can and probably should modify things for what you want the installer to do and look like.

-It you're going to use the included default script your certainly want to replace the installer-1.bmp and install-2.bmp with your own images.
+It you're going to use the included default script you'll certainly want to replace the installer-1.bmp and install-2.bmp with your own images.
 You'll want width and height to be very close to what is used.
+These have too be ancient format bmps 24 bit, no color space.
+Not my rules.
+Accept what NSIS wants.

 === base.nsis

 If you peek at base.nsis you'll see some Shoes entries that you probably don't want people to see if you're trying to hide Shoes or behavior you don't want.
 I don't want to sound too cavalier, but it's your base.nsi and pack.rb to modify as you need.
+You'll have to consider the Liscensing terms in COPYING.txt and rewrite that for your code while giving credit to what is there.